 For Sklarek, the new firm proved to be everything she'd hoped it would be.
 At Gruen, Sklarek quickly climbed the company ladder, getting named the firm's director in 1966.
 In that position, and later as vice president of the Welton Becket firm, she left her mark on several important projects including the American Embassy in Tokyo, the behemoth 2.5 million square foot fashion center known as California Mart, the Fox Plaza in San Francisco and Terminal One at Los Angeles International Airport.

-In 1980, Sklarek broke through another barrier when she was honored with a Fellowship by the American Institute of Architects (AIA), the first black woman ever to receive the honor.
-In 1985, Sklarek was part of another first, when she teamed up with fellow architects, Margot Siegal and Katherine Diamond, to form one of the largest female-owned architecture firms in the country.
+In 1980, Sklarek broke through another barrier when she was honored with a fellowship by the American Institute of Architects, becoming the first black woman to receive the honor.

 profile name: Norma Sklarek profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.